benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

             -   AdvancedTab
             -   ConnectionsTab
             -   ProgramsTab
+    -   Software: Software configuration settings for the currently logged-on user.
         -   Microsoft\\\\Office\\\\\<9.0\|10.0\|11.0\>
             -   Word\\\\Options
-            -   SQLSecurityCheck: (0 or 1) Set this to 0 to disable the
+                -   SQLSecurityCheck: (0 or 1) Set this to 0 to disable
-                \"Opening this document will run the following SQL command\" prompt when opeing the Word doc that runs a SQL query.
+                    the \"Opening this document will run the following SQL command\" prompt when opeing the Word doc that runs a SQL query.
             -   Outlook\\\\Security
                 -   Level1Remove: (string) Specify extensions to not be blocked by the internal blocking function within Outlook, seperated by semi-colons.
 See also [Disable Attachment Blocking (Outlook)](Disable_Attachment_Blocking_(Outlook) "wikilink")
         -   Microsoft\\\\Windows\\\\CurrentVersion
             -   Policies
                 -   Explorer
                     -   NoResolveTrack: (0 or 1) If a shortcut is broken when double-clicked Windows will try to find it be default; set to 1 to disable this feature.
             -   Internet Settings
                 -   ProxyServer: Address for a proxy server for the Internet API
                 -   ProxyEnable: (0 or 1)
                 -   ProxyOveride: Exculded addreses
             -   Explorer
                 -   Desktop
                     -   DesktopProcess: (1=seperate process 0=default)
                         Windows will normally use the same process for the Desktop, takebar and directory-windows.
-Should any
-                    one of these crash then the taskbar and Desktop will need to restart as well.
+                        Should any one of these crash then the taskbar and Desktop will need to restart as well.
                         Setthis key to 1 to put your desktop and taskbar in a seperate process.
 Note: Active Desktop, IE pre 5.5 cannot be used with this key set to 1.
                     -   CleanupWiz
                         -   \"Days between clean up\"
                         -   NoRun: (0 or 1) Set to disable the desktop cleanup wizard
                 -   Shell Folders
                     -   Personal: (string) Location of the \'My Documents\' folder.
 See also: [Restore/Repair My Documents (Windows)](Restore/Repair_My_Documents_(Windows) "wikilink")
                 -   User Shell Folders
                     -   Personal: (string) Location of the \'My Documents\' folder - some apps check this key instead of \'Shell Folders\'.
+See also:
-See also: [Restore/Repair My Documents (Windows)](Restore/Repair_My_Documents_(Windows) "wikilink")
+                        [Restore/Repair My Documents
+                        (Windows)](Restore/Repair_My_Documents_(Windows) "wikilink")
                 -   Advanced
                     -   Hidden (1 = show 2 = do not show) Display hidden
                         files.
-                -   ShowSuperHidden: (0 = hide files 1= show files) As
+                    -   ShowSuperHidden: (0 = hide files 1= show files)
-                    above but for files when are hidden and system.
+                        As above but for files when are hidden and system.
                     -   Intellimenus: (0 or 1) Set to 0 to disable the
                         hiding of rarely used menu items until you select the down-arrows.
                     -   StartMenuScrollPrograms (\"yes\" or \"no\") Allow scrolling of programs in the start menu.
                 -   CabinetState
                     -   \"Use Search Asst\": Set to \"no\" to enable the Win2k search interface, inculde the spaces in the key name.
     -   Microsoft\\\\Windows CE Services\\\\Partners\\\\<Device ID>
         \\\\Services\\\\Synchronization: Settings in realtion to
         PDAs/smartphone, typically with regard to ActiveSync.
 Note the